miekg/dnsv2/README.md

 * From string conversion, also need for scanning zone files.

+* Unprintables escaping \DDD in text and domain names.

 * TCP writes, with message length - how to optimize and don't have 2 syscalls?
     Leave to user? append(len, oldbuf)